lukemoody/bare-bones-wp/README.md

 # README #

-This README documents the requirements for bare-bones, created by Luke Moody (LMWD)
+This README documents the requirements for bare-bones-wp, created by Luke Moody (LMWD)

 ### What is this repository for? ###

-Boilerplate for bespoke front-end developments.
+Blank theme for bespoke WordPress developments with front-end boilerplate.

 * bare-bones-wp
 * Version 4.0.2